 The CBD salve from Joy Organics is another solid choice, thanks to its high potency (17 mg per ml), its formula, and multiple size options.

 Joy Organics was founded by Joy Smith and her family in 2018.
 The company’s lineup includes CBD oils, softgels, topicals, pet products, and energy drinks.

-Joy Organics claim to use only American-grown hemp which is extracted with supercritical carbon dioxide (CO2), an advanced, safe, and efficient way to isolate CBD and other beneficial compounds from the plant.
+Joy Organics claims to use only American-grown hemp which is extracted with supercritical carbon dioxide (CO2), an advanced, safe, and efficient way to isolate CBD and other beneficial compounds from the plant.

 The company also takes an extra step to completely remove THC, creating the broad-spectrum CBD extracts used to formulate its products.
 Finally, every product batch is tested by an independent third-party laboratory for potency and safety, with the test results posted on the company’s website.

-Joy Organics’ CBD salve is one of the best better topicals on the market.
-It has a relatively high potency of 17 mg CBD per ml, which is refreshing because many competitor topicals have too little CBD to have a significant effect.
+Joy Organics’ CBD salve is one of the better topicals on the market.
+It has a relatively high potency of 17 mg/ml, which is refreshing because many competitor topicals have too little CBD to have a significant effect.
 The salve comes in two sizes: 1 oz (500 mg CBD) or 2 oz (1000 mg).

 It’s made with broad-spectrum hemp extract, which means it contains a wide range of beneficial cannabinoids (but zero THC), terpenes, and other phytochemicals.